exhibition

 The group of photographers included Cas Oorthuys, Emmy Andriesse, Charles Breijer, Kryn Taconis, and Ad Windig, among others.

-UNESCO includes The Underground Camera in Memory of the World Register
+UNESCO includes The Underground Camera in its Dutch Memory of the World Register

 The Underground Camera is the first photographic legacy ever to receive this prestigious distinction.